WDI-SEA/react-development-course-materials/06-Applied Practice/01-exploring-documentation-lecture.md

 ## The React Community

-There are many recommended places to ask for help within "Community".
+There are many recommended places to ask for help within "Community."

 ![](assets/facebook-community.png)